jlapeyre/Symata.jl/README.md

 di may be negative.
 Floats and some symbolic arguments are supported.
 You can get also get SJulia lists like using Unpack(:([1.0:10^5])).
 This uses embedded Julia to create a typed Array and then unpacks it to a List.

+##### Rational

+Rationa(a,b), or a//b, returns a Rational for Integers a and b.
+This is done when the expression is parsed, so it is much faster than 'a/b'.

+##### Rationalize

+Rationalize(x) returns a Rational approximation of x.
+Rationalize(x,tol) returns an approximation differing from x by no more than tol.